-The pregnant student may voluntarily declare her pregnancy by informing the Clinical Coordinator and/or Program Director in writing of her pregnancy, and providing the estimated date of conception (month and year).
-If she voluntarily declares her pregnancy, she can choose to continue in the clinical component of the program without modification however, the program recommends the following actions:
+The pregnant student may voluntarily declare pregnancy by informing the Clinical Coordinator and/or Program Director in writing of their pregnancy and providing the estimated date of conception (month and year).
+The student's declaration of pregnancy may be withdrawn at any time by submitting a written withdrawal of declaration to the Program Director.